University of Colorado centralizes identities using Oracle

 -Russell Poole, Associate Vice Chancellor and Chief Information Technology Officer, University of Colorado

-The University of Colorado Denver selected Oracle Identity and Access Management initially and has subsequently launched Oracle Identity Cloud Service to support all campuses in the University of Colorado system.
+The University of Colorado Denver selected Oracle Identity and Access Management initially and has subsequently launched Oracle Cloud Identity to support all campuses in the University of Colorado system.
 With the help of the Arisant team, CU Denver was able to build a standardized process for identity that significantly reduced redundant work, lowered risk, and helped the university meet its HIPAA compliance requirements.
 With Oracle Identity, CU Denver was able to reduce help desk calls by 90% and achieve near real-time provisioning for more than 300,000 centralized identities.

 This implementation has directly impacted the Anschutz Medical Campus by enabling it to meet both compliance requirements and improve its ability to provide partner access to its clinical information data warehouse.
 This access significantly improves collaboration among students, faculty, and partnering hospitals.
 With Oracle Identity and Access Management, the Office of Information Technology was able to work with all four campuses to leverage a common identity platform, creating a great partnership among campuses and a consistent user experience for students and faculty.